spiceworm/reecon/README.md

 - Allow/require user to enter their own openai api key for user processing
 - Have some way to inspect list of hidden threads
 - Make enable processing of users and threads an admin switch server side
-- Add option to disable extension and hide all existing DOM modifications
 - Add toggle to auto collapse AutoModerator comments
 - Allow users to define more conditions (e.g. User Age Filter >,<,= number)
 - Look into reddit api rate limits.